anth0nycodes/observatory/CONTRIBUTING.md

    ```

 4. **Make changes and restart**:
-   - After making changes in the otel package, restart the Next.js app
+   - After making changes in the otel package, restart the Next.js app so instrumentation runs again.
-   - The changes should be reflected after the restart

 #### Testing `@contextcompany/widget` changes